-The Personnel Services Unit Commander maintains a registry of authorized uniforms, accessories, and equipment issued to employees.
+The Personnel Services Unit (PSU) Commander maintains a list of authorized uniforms, accessories, and equipment issued to employees.
 Issued items may depend on assignment.
-Employees wishing to obtain a current list of authorized uniform items and equipment should consult this registry.
+Employees wishing to obtain a current list of authorized uniform items and equipment should consult this list.

 Refer to the Uniforms and Equipment Registry for authorized utility caps.

 The utility cap is only authorized for wear by: